AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 - `validate_tool_args` to preflight JSON payloads against a tool's schema (for example before calling `compare_refs` or diff/commit helpers).
 - `validate_environment` when failures look like token or configuration problems.
 - `ping_extensions` to confirm that extension modules are loaded.
-- `controller_contract` when in doubt about expectations or requirements.
+- Repository docs when in doubt about expectations or requirements.
 - `build_pr_summary` when preparing to open or update a PR so you can produce a structured `title` and `body` that reflect the latest tests, lint status, and changed areas instead of writing ad-hoc descriptions.

 ### 1.1 Rehydrating after context loss

 Assistants sometimes lose history between turns.
 When that happens, rebuild context explicitly before acting:

-- Start with `controller_contract` to refresh expectations and verify the contract version.
+- Start with the repository docs to refresh expectations and verify current guidance.
 - Call `get_server_config` to confirm write posture, controller defaults, and uptime.
 - Reopen the task surface: use `get_branch_summary` for branch state, `open_issue_context` when work is tied to an issue, and `list_repository_tree` to reorient on the repo layout.
 - Pull the exact files you need again with `get_file_contents`, `get_file_slice`, or `fetch_files` instead of relying on hazy memory.